open-mmlab/mmdetection3d/docs/useful_tools.md

 In order to serve an `MMDetection3D` model with [`TorchServe`](https://pytorch.org/serve/), you can follow the steps:

-## 1. Convert model from MMDetection3D to TorchServe
+## 1. Convert the model from MMDetection3D to TorchServe

 ```shell
 python tools/deployment/mmdet3d2torchserve.py ${CONFIG_FILE} ${CHECKPOINT_FILE} \